theseanything/civilservicelgbt.github.io/_posts/2018-10-18-upcoming-events-for-november-and-december-2018.md

 ### November

 - **1 November 2018**: London, location to be confirmed.
-More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/11/01/london-social/), and you can [register on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-london-tickets-39611882206).
+More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/11/01/london-social/), and you can [register on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-london-tickets-39611882206?ref=website).
+- **1 November 2018**: Manchester, at Via.
+More details can be found on [our event page](https://www.civilservice.lgbt/event/2018-11-01-manchester-social/), and you can [register on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-manchester-tickets-51945022962?ref=website).
 - **6 November 2018**: Bristol, at The Phoenix.
-More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/11/06/bristol-social/), and you can [RSVP on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-bristol-tickets-51541398711).
+More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/11/06/bristol-social/), and you can [RSVP on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-bristol-tickets-51541398711?ref=website).
 - **7 November 2018**: Edinburgh, at The Regent.
-More details can be found on [the event page](https://www.civilservice.lgbt/event/2018/11/07/edinburgh-social/) and you can [RSVP on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-edinburgh-tickets-51541360597).
+More details can be found on [the event page](https://www.civilservice.lgbt/event/2018/11/07/edinburgh-social/) and you can [RSVP on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-edinburgh-tickets-51541360597?ref=website).

 ### December

 - **6 December 2018**: London, location to be confirmed.
-More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/12/06/london-social/), and you can [register on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-london-tickets-39611894242).
+More details can be found on [our event page](https://www.civilservice.lgbt/event/2018/12/06/london-social/), and you can [register on Eventbrite for updates](https://www.eventbrite.co.uk/e/civil-service-lgbt-social-london-tickets-39611894242?ref=website).

 > If you'd like to organise an event in your area, or you've already got one planned and want us to let people know, then [get in touch](/about/contact-us/).